International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/ApprovalScheme/approval_scheme_for_evaluators.md

 ### Technical Requirements
 - Proof of at least 3 relevant references from the last 3 years
-- Basic knowledge of IT security.
+- Basic knowledge of IT security
-- Knowledge of the English languages.
+- Knowledge of the English languages
-- Basic knowledge of project management.
+- Basic knowledge of project management
-- Knowledge of the IDS certification process.
+- Knowledge of the IDS certification process

 In addition, the evaluators shall meet the following minimum requirements for the area of application component certification:
 - Knowledge of site security, network security and security management (e.g. ISO 27001 or IT- Grundschutz),